nodejs/node/doc/api/n-api.md

 #### prebuildify

-[prebuildify][] is tool based on node-gyp.
+[prebuildify][] is a tool based on node-gyp.
 The advantage of prebuildify is that the built binaries are bundled with the native module when it's uploaded to npm.
 The binaries are downloaded from npm and are immediately available to the module user when the native module is installed.